Emma Finucane: Senior career

 In October, Finucane competed at the 2025 UCI Track Cycling World Championships in Santiago.
-In the team sprint, she rode alongside teammates Iona Moir and Rhianna Parris-Smith, with the trio finishing in the silver medal position.
+In the team sprint, she rode alongside teammates Iona Moir and Rhianna Parris-Smith, with the trio finishing in the silver-medal position.
 She then attempted to defend her world sprint title, but was eliminated after a relegation following a rules infraction on track.
-She concluded her championships with a silver medal in the keirin.
+Finucane concluded her championships with a silver medal in the keirin, after finishing behind Japan's Mina Sato.

+At the 2026 European Championships in Konya, Finucane set a new world record time of 9.759 seconds in the 200 m flying lap on her way to becoming the European champion in the sprint.
+She overcame her compatriot Capewell in the final.
+Later that month, at the National Track Championships, she won a hat-trick of titles in the team sprint, sprint and keirin disciplines.
+In April, Finucane won three medals at the 2026 UCI Track World Cup event in Hong Kong.
+She won gold in the sprint, silver in the team sprint, and bronze in the keirin.
+At a subsequent race in the series in Nilai, she won the sprint, and finished third in the keirin.

+At the 2026 Commonwealth Games in Glasgow, Finucane won gold in the team sprint alongside Edmunds and Thomas.
+The trio from Wales twice broke the Commonwealth Games record during the event, recording a time of 46.760 in the final to defeat England.
+One day later, she won her second gold medal at the competition in the sprint.
+She qualified with a Games record time of 10.322, before beating Andrews, Edmunds and Capewell to secure victory.
+The following day, Finucane became the first Welsh woman to win three gold medals at a single Commonwealth Games with victory in the 1 km time trial.
+She ended with a time of 1.05.285.
+She secured her fourth gold medal of the week by winning the keirin.
+She finished ahead of Andrews and Kristina Clonan of Australia.
+Finucane became the first sprint cyclist to win four gold medals at the same Games, and overtook para-sprinter Olivia Breen as the most decorated Welsh woman in Commonwealth Games history.
+She was then selected to be the flagbearer for Wales at the closing ceremony.

 Personal life

-Finucane is a great niece of Irish Second World War RAF pilot Wing Commander Brendan 'Paddy' Finucane (1920–1942), who in June 1942 became the RAF’s youngest wing commander at just age 21.
+Finucane is a great niece of Irish Second World War RAF pilot Wing Commander Brendan 'Paddy' Finucane (1920–1942), who in June 1942 became the RAF's youngest wing commander at the age of 21.
 In August 2024, she was reportedly in a relationship with fellow track cyclist Matthew Richardson.
-As of 2024, she lives in Bredbury, with fellow cyclist Jessica Roberts.

-She was appointed Member of the Order of the British Empire (MBE) in the 2025 New Year Honours for services to cycling.
+Finucane was appointed Member of the Order of the British Empire (MBE) in the 2025 New Year Honours for services to cycling.